emreyesilyurt/emreyesilyurt/README.md

-<p>I am a Management Information Systems student and a Data Science researcher.
+<p>I am a Management Information Systems student and Data Science researcher.

 I develop machine learning and deep learning models, I enjoy learning new things and sharing what I have learned.